EcoComplex/SouthFWReview/manuscript.md

 ---

 # The response of trophic interaction networks to multiple stressors in a marine latitudinal gradient of the Southern Hemisphere
+## Running Title: Marine stressors in the Southern Hemisphere

 Tomás I. Marina^1^, Leonardo A. Saravia^1,2,\*^, Iara D. Rodriguez^3^,
 Manuela Funes^4^, Georgina Cordone^5^, Santiago R. Doyle^3,6^, Anahí